 Is bankruptcy worth it?

 I got a report from the other side this week from a Chapter 7 client from 3 years ago.
+It knocked me off my chair.

 Single, well past middle age, a renter, and dead broke when she’d filed, she’d retired, moved, and bought a house!